mvolkmann/blog/src/smalltalk.md

 It sends the `#signal` message to the `Halt` class which is a sublcass of `Exception` that is resumable.
 Then run code the invokes the methods.
-When `self halt` is reached, a Debugger will open.
+When `self halt` is evaluated, a Debugger will open.
 Locate the line in the stack trace ending in ">>halt".
 Click the line immediately after it to examine the method containing `self halt` and its variables.